 The Gift of Growth

-Philanthropy is at the heart of Scripps MD Anderson Cancer Center expansion
+Philanthropy is at the heart of Scripps Cancer Center expansion

-Thanks to generous philanthropic gifts, Scripps MD Anderson is expanding, opening new facilities, implementing some of the most advanced technology, launching new programs and services, hiring highly skilled specialists and compassionate nurse navigators, providing access to leading-edge clinical trials and creating new pathways for cancer survivorship.
-All because of generous donors dedicated to the lifesaving mission of Scripps MD Anderson.
+Thanks to generous philanthropic gifts, Scripps Cancer Center is expanding, opening new facilities, implementing some of the most advanced technology, launching new programs and services, hiring highly skilled specialists and compassionate nurse navigators, providing access to leading-edge clinical trials and creating new pathways for cancer survivorship.
+All because of generous donors dedicated to our lifesaving mission.

-“We have been excited and proud to see how the San Diego community has responded to the joint partnership between Scripps Health and MD Anderson,” says Thomas Buchholz, MD, medical director, Scripps MD Anderson, and radiation oncologist, Scripps Clinic .
-“We’ve seen a significant increase in the volume of patients who have come in to receive radiation therapy and chemotherapy, and we think this partly reflects their ability to be seen by an interdisciplinary team of specialists in a single visit, thanks to the care coordination of a compassionate nurse navigator.
+“We’ve seen a significant increase in the volume of patients who have come in to receive radiation therapy and chemotherapy, and we think this partly reflects their ability to be seen by an interdisciplinary team of specialists in a single visit, thanks to the care coordination of a compassionate nurse navigator,” says Thomas Buchholz, MD, medical director, Scripps Cancer Center, and radiation oncologist, Scripps Clinic.

 Now, thanks to the generosity of philanthropy, we are also able to experience geographic growth, which allows us to provide services to people close to their home.
 From our locations in the north, including a new clinic at Scripps Medical Center, Jefferson, in Oceanside, to the opening of the innovative Prebys Cancer Center on the campus of Scripps Mercy Hospital, serving central and southern San Diego, we are bringing some of the most advanced cancer care to our patients throughout Southern California.”